The History of my Mormon Heritage

-Joachim, a brother of my great-great-grandfather Jens Larsen.
+Joachim Anserson was my great-great-grandfather’s (Jens Larsen) brother.
 Joachim was the first on my mom’s side of the family to become Mormon.
-Joachim Andersen had been converted when American missionaries were sent to Denmark.
-After Joachim was converted, he moved to America.
+He was converted when American missionaries were sent to Denmark.
+After he was converted, he moved to America.
 He got married and was then sent back on a mission to Denmark.
-He spent a lot of time in my great-grandparents’ home.
-It was then that he was able to convert and baptize my family members.
+He spent much of his time in my great-grandparents’ home.
+It was then that he converted and baptized my family members.

 June 19, 1842-March 28, 1884